BalusupalliLikitha/Project-2_Handwritten-Signatures/README.md

 - Team Members: Likitha , MD Lathif , Sruthika , Navadeep , Hari Priya , SK Sameer

 ---
+## 📖 Overview

+This project generates synthetic handwritten signatures using a Vanilla GAN to overcome data scarcity in signature verification systems.
+The system learns the distribution of real signatures and produces realistic artificial signatures for augmentation.

+---

 ##  Project Objectives